 - For longer/overnight paddling trips, club members could arrange to share food and water in Tupperware boxes to save on space and waste.
 Ideally no plastic waste would be taken on the trip, to eliminate risk of leaving any refuse at camping/picnic spots.

-If you’d like to know more about WeSUP’s commitment to the environment, please read our Environmental Policy, or contact us.
-If you’re interested in learning more about the plastic-free initiative please visit, Surfers Against Sewage, Falmouth Marine Conservation, ReFill, and The Last Straw.
+If you’d like to know more about wesup.’s commitment to the environment, please read our Environmental Policy, or contact us.
+If you’re interested in learning more about the plastic-free initiative please visit, Surfers Against Sewage, Falmouth Marine Conservation, ReFill, Plastic Patrol and The Last Straw.